Start-Serverless/Site/web/src/content/blog/sagemaker-large-language.md

 title: How to Deploy Large Language Models on AWS Using TypeScript and CDK
 authors: ["Trevor Cohen"]
 description:  Learn how to deploy the HuggingFace Falco-07B model to AWS using Sagemaker, CDK, and Typescript
-tags: [ AWS, CDK, Typescript, Sagemaker, Machine Learning, HuggingFace]
+tags: [ AWS, CDK, Typescript, Sagemaker, Machine Learning, HuggingFace, Bedrock]
 publishDate: 2023-09-18
 image: "/src/assets/sagemaker.jpg"
 draft: true